telerik/ajax-docs/getting-started/work-with-controls/customize-control-behavior.md

 ## Customizing Complex Controls

-Complex controls often use other Telerik controls internally.
+Internally, complex controls often use other Telerik controls.
 Customizing their behavior usually boils down to accessing the child controls and using their properties and events as if they were not nested.
 Thus, looking for child control references is a shortcut to customizing complex controls.
 They can be exposed as properties and often using `.FindControl()` will let you access them on the server.

-## Referencing a Control's Client-Side Object
+## Referencing Client-Side Objects

 When you need to get work done in the browser, you will need a reference to the client-side object of the control.
-This is a bit peculiar in MS AJAX, and the [Get Client-side Reference to a Control Object]({%slug general-information/get-client-side-reference%}) help article explains how to do that.
+This is a bit peculiar in MS AJAX, and the [Get Client-side Reference to a Control Object]({%slug general-information/get-client-side-reference%}) article explains how to do that.

-### Handling Client-Side Events
+## Handling Client-Side Events

 The Telerik UI for ASP.NET AJAX controls provide many client-side events.
-Since they are server-side controls to being with, these events are exposed via serializable server properties and not as event attributes.
+Since they are server-side controls, these events are exposed through serializable server properties and not as event attributes.

-To handle a client-side event of a Telerik controls, you must provide only the string name of the handler function, *without parentheses*.
-If you add the parentheses, the event handler function will try to execute as soon as the page loads, and this will usually result in errors.
+To handle a client-side event of a control, you must provide only the string name of the handler function, without parentheses.
+If you add parentheses, the event handler function will try to execute as soon as the page loads, and this will usually result in errors.

->caption Example 1: Handling the client-side click of a Telerik button vs standard button
+>caption Handling the client-side click of a Telerik UI for ASP.NET AJAX Button vs a standard button.

 ````ASP.NET
 <input onclick="return myStandardClickHandler(this);" value="Standard control" id="Button1" runat="server" type="submit" />